 Scenario 3 - Static PAT

 With Static Port Address Translation, we are able to not only modify the IP addresses but also the port numbers.
-Let's say our web server is listening on port 80 but we want to hide this port to the public and let them connect via a non-standard port 8080.
+Let's say our web server is listening on port 80 but we want to hide this port from the public Internet and let them connect via a non-standard port 8080.

 We can read the configuration as 'when traffic destined to 188.8.131.52 on port 8080 arrives at the ASA's